goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 But you are curious about how Dali works, so you ask him.
 "Dali why do you always start with this noisy canvas instead of pure white canvas? and how did you learn to generate so many amazing images?"

-Dali is a kind nice guy, so he tells you about how he started out.
-When he was just a newbie artist.
+Dali is a nice guy, so he tells you about how he started out.\
+ "When I was just a newbie artist.
 The world was filled with great art.
-Art so complex that I could not reproduce it, nobody could.
+Art so complex that I could not reproduce it, nobody could."

-That is when I found a special wand as well, which let me add and fix mistakes in a painting.
+"Until I found a special wand, which let me add and fix mistakes in a painting."
 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/4.webp)

-I would start with an existing artwork, add a bunch of mistakes to it, and using my wand I would reverse them.
+"I would start with an existing artwork, add a bunch of mistakes to it, and using my wand I would reverse them."

-After a while, I added so many mistakes to the original artwork, that they looked like pure noise.
+"After a while, I added so many mistakes to the original artwork, that they looked like pure noise.
 The way my canvas do, and using my special wand.
 I just gradually found mistakes and removed them.
-Till I got back the original image.
+Till I got back the original image."

 ![Image of super special artist](/assets/blog_assets/demystifying_diffusion_models/7.webp)

-This idea sounds fascinating, but you being you have quite a question "that sounds amazing, so did you learn what the "full of mistakes" image looks like for all the images in the world?
+This idea amazes you.
+But you being you, have quite a question "That sounds amazing, so did you learn what the "full of mistakes" image looks like for all the images in the world?
 Otherwise how do you know what the final image will be from a noisy image?"

 "Great question!!!"
 Dali responds.
 "That is what my brothers used to do, They tried to learn the representation of all the images in the world and failed.
 What I did differently was, instead of learning all the images.
 I learnt the general idea of different images.
 For example, instead of learning all the faces.
-I learnt how human faces look like in general"
+I learnt how a face looks like in general"

 Satisfied with his answers you were about to leave, when Dali stops you and asks, "Say friend, that wand of yours truly is magical.
 It can make my art popular worldwide because everyone can create something of value using it.
 Will you be kind enough to explain how it works so I can make one for myself."